Does our discount apply to other pets veterans may have in addition to any adopted through Pets for Patriots?

-It is solely your discretion if you’d like to extend the discount to a veteran’s other personal pets.
-Many of our veterinary partners do this because it’s easier for billing purposes, as well as good business.
-As of July 2017 we allow veterans in our program to adopt up to two program-eligible pets per person/per household, so the discount would apply to any veteran who has two Pets for Patriots dogs and/or cats.
+It is solely your discretion to extend the discount to a veteran’s other personal pets.
+Many of our veterinary partners do because it’s easier for billing purposes and good business, too.
+We allow veterans in our program to have up to two program-eligible pets per person/per household at any given time, so the discount at minimum must be extended to veterans’ Pets for Patriots’ dog(s)/cat(s).

 Can we ask for military ID or discharge papers?

-No. If someone is approved by Pets for Patriots, we have already validated that veteran’s military credentials.
+No. We are experienced at reviewing a wide range of documentation relating to a veteran’s status, branch of service, etc., and have specific information we seek during such reviews.
+Pets for Patriots approves applicants after we have verified their credentials to the best of our ability.
 Further, those documents contain confidential and highly sensitive information.
-You may ask for any other type of ID that is part of your own client record keeping, e.g., driver’s license, rental agreement, utility bill, etc.
+You may ask for other ID that is part of your customary client onboarding process, e.g., driver’s license, rental agreement, utility bill, etc.

-There are no shelter/rescue partners in our community; can we still join?
+There are no shelter/rescue partners in our community; can we still apply?

-In most cases yes, but we ask that you contact us first to request a location exception.
-A member of our team will follow up and will likely ask you to suggest potential shelter/rescue partners that you believe may want to join at the same time.
+Yes!
+A member of our team will follow up and will likely ask you to suggest potential shelter/rescue partners that you believe may want to join as well.
 Please get in touch!